Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis

 \section{Conclusions}

 This work developed a benchmarking framework for evaluating the utility of quantum annealing, digital annealing, and classical solvers for combinatorial optimization problems formulated as QUBOs with constraints.
 The framework analyzes problem mapping metrics, quantitative connectivity measures, and penalty structures to systematically assess when quantum and quantum-inspired methods may offer advantages over classical approaches.
-Through benchmarking two industrially relevant use cases in chemistry and life sciences, reaction network pathway analysis and mRNA codon selection, we observed that problem structure influences performance of the different kinds of solvers.
+Through benchmarking two industrially relevant use cases in chemistry and life sciences, namely reaction network pathway analysis and mRNA codon selection, we observed that problem structure influences performance of the different kinds of solvers.
 For reaction network pathway analysis problems, which exhibit linear/logarithmic bloating in QUBO formulation, low density, and linear constraints, classical solvers (Gurobi, HiGHS, SCIP, CP-SAT) outperformed digital annealing in both accuracy and efficiency.
 For mRNA codon selection, the problems had one-to-one mapping to QUBO, higher density and interconnectivity, one-hot constraints, however they also had high rank-1 dominance.
-CP-SAT solved the Standard and Large Protein Dataset problems (under 1500 amino acids) the most efficiently; the CP-SAT, Fujitsu DA, D-Wave Leap NL HQA, and HiGHS solvers achieved optimal solutions with linear computational scaling compared to exponential scaling with the D-Wave Leap CQM HQA and SCIP solvers.
+Gurobi solved all problems (up to 14000 amino acids) the most efficiently; the Gurobi, CP-SAT, Fujitsu DA, D-Wave Leap NL HQA, and HiGHS solvers achieved optimal solutions with linear computational scaling compared to exponential scaling with the D-Wave Leap CQM HQA and SCIP solvers.
 The D-Wave Leap CQM HQA which natively supports constraints found near-optimal solutions for all problems, and unconstrained D-Wave HQA solvers were unable to identify near-optimal solutions in reasonable amounts of time.
-In the Extra-large Protein Dataset (11000 to 14000 amino acids), the D-Wave NL HQA solver performed comparably to CP-SAT, outperforming it in minimum cost in 2 out of the 4 problems, out of which in one CP-SAT did not identify a feasible solution within the time limit.
+In the Extra-large Protein Dataset (11000 to 14000 amino acids), Gurobi exhibited the best performance, and the D-Wave NL HQA solver performed comparably to CP-SAT.
 These findings highlight the importance of problem-specific evaluation and provide practical guidance for selecting appropriate optimization methods based on QUBO structure and constraint types.